claudioclaude/HowToNao/README.md

 ### Youtube Tutorials

-Here is the [link](https://youtube.com/playlist?list=PLma9tC7VHPpi8Bz4i2P5FuMlfMhjZ3nJ-) to a Youtube playlist that we found really useful to start learning how to use Choreographe.\
+Here is the [link](https://youtube.com/playlist?list=PLma9tC7VHPpi8Bz4i2P5FuMlfMhjZ3nJ-) to a Youtube playlist that we found really useful to start learning how to use Choreographe.

 It includes tutorials on:
+  - NAO's sensors and parts
-- Choreographe's UI
+  - Choreographe
-- Python Programming with NAO
+  - Python Programming
+  - Vision and Audio

+We strongly recommend to check it out!

 ---